 Revelation 15-16.
-Wrath is poured out on the world with a mighty hand and an outstretched arm, culminating in the great Day of the Lord.
+Wrath is poured out on the world with a mighty hand and an outstretched arm, culminating in the Day of the Lord.

-Some of the words come from Jeremiah (Jer 10:1-16), who avers that because God created the heavens and the earth, it is folly to worship images.
-The redeemed rejoice, and amplify the sound with lyres (citharas – also 5:8, 14:2).
+Some of the words come from Jeremiah (Jer 10:1-16), who avers that because Yahweh created heaven and earth it is folly to worship wooden images.
+The redeemed of Judah rejoice, and amplify their sound with lyres (citharas – also 5:8, 14:2).
 It is an interim state, for when Christ returns, they will return with him.
-All the nations will make the journey to Mount Zion and bow the knee before the Almighty (Ps 22:27, 65:2, 86:9, 102:22, Isa 2:3, 45:23, 66:18, 23, Jer 3:17, 16:19, Zeph 2:11, Zech 14:1).
-He is the king of the nations.
-Once they understand that, they cannot but fear him and glorify him.
+All the nations will make the journey to Mount Zion and bow the knee before the Almighty (Ps 22:27, 65:2, 86:9, 102:22, Isa 45:23, 66:18, 23, Jer 3:17, 16:19, Zeph 2:11, Zech 14:16).

 Second, it refers to a moment in history when there will be ‘tribulation and distress for every human soul that does evil, the Jew first and also the Greek’.
-For the Jews, this came to pass in the Jewish-Roman wars of AD 66-70 and 132-135.
-Jerusalem was razed to the ground, more than a million Jews lost their lives, including many in AD 70 who had congregated in Jerusalem to celebrate the Passover; the remaining population of Judaea was enslaved and deported (Ezek 5:1-13, Zech 13:8, Luke 21:21-24, 23:28-30; Josephus, Wars of the Jews 6.9.3, Cassius Dio, Roman History 69.12.1-14.3).
-In their pursuit of national independence the Jews brought these calamities upon themselves, ultimately they came from God, the Romans being his instruments of wrath.
-This was clear from his warning about the calamities long before they happened (Ezek 5:1-13, Zech 13:8, Mal 4:6, Matt 21:32-41, 27:25).
-Now it is the turn of the Gentiles.
+For the Jews, this came to pass in the Jewish-Roman wars.
+More than a million lost their lives, including many in AD 70 who had congregated in Jerusalem to celebrate the Passover; the remaining population of Judaea was enslaved and deported (Ezek 5:1-13, Zech 13:8, Luke 21:21-24, 23:28-30; Josephus, Wars of the Jews 6.9.3, Cassius Dio, Roman History 69.12.1-14.3).
+In their pursuit of national independence the Jews brought these calamities upon themselves.
+Ultimately, however, they came from God.
+The Jews had rejected God, so he rejected them, having warned about the consequences often (Ezek 5:1-13, Zech 13:8, Mal 4:6, Matt 21:32-41).

-In advance of the appearing of the Messiah, John the Baptist warned of the wrath that was to come.
-Though he could not say when it would happen, it would befall Jew and Gentile alike (Luke 3:7, 3:17).
+In advance of the appearing of the Messiah, John the Baptist too warned about the wrath to come (Luke 3:7, 3:17).
 It would come upon Jews and Gentiles alike.
-Elsewhere it is described as the time of their ‘visitation’ (Luke 19:44, I Pet 2:12).
-When Jesus briefed his disciples about the two episodes, he warned them in terms applicable to both (Luke 21:12-24).
-The visitation of God’s wrath on the Gentiles – boils on the skin, extreme thirst, intolerable heat – anticipates in the land of the living the subsequent fate of the wicked, when they rise from the dead and are thrown into the lake of fire.
+Elsewhere it is described as the time of their ‘visitation’ (Luke 19:44, I Pet 2:12), and Jesus briefed his disciples about both episodes.
+It is now the turn of the Gentiles.
+The boils on the skin, the extreme thirst, the intolerable heat anticipate in the land of the living the subsequent fate of the wicked, when they rise from the dead and are thrown into the lake of fire.
 Those in Israel who have not resisted the beast will also suffer; the Lord will wash them clean by ‘a spirit of judgement and a spirit of burning’ (Isa 4:4).

-|Seven days of creation||Seven seals||Seven trumpets||Seven bowls of wrath|
+|7 days of creation||7 seals||7 trumpets||7 bowls of wrath|

 |1-4||Light, water, land, sun||Four horsemen||Land, sea, water, sun||Land, sea, water, sun|

-|5||Animals of air and water||Persecution||Demonic locusts torment||Pains and sores|
+|5||Animals of air and water||Persecution||Demonic locusts torment||Darkness|

 |6||Animals of the land||Day of vengeance||Demonic horses kill||Armageddon|

-In the sixth plague of the Exodus, the boils that broke out on people’s skin were caused by a fine air-borne dust – volcanic ash, to judge from the mimetic heavenward tossing of soot from a furnace (Ex 9:9, 19:18).
-The pouring of the bowl onto the land, from somewhere above the earth, also indicates a physical cause.
-Possibly it will be an increase in X-ray and ultraviolet radiation arising from the weakening, if not collapse, of the planet’s magnetic shield, the effects exacerbated by extreme heat.
-The plague is part of the torment described in 14:10f, directed chiefly against those who associate themselves with the beast.
-The scorching heat dries up the Euphrates, enabling the kings from the east to cross into Israel.
-The false prophet is the ‘beast with two horns like a lamb’ (13:11).
-Along with the invisible dragon and the other beast, the ‘son of destruction’, he forms a trinity analogous to the God of heaven, his Christ and the two witnesses.
-Preceded by portentous darkness, the great day is the ‘Day of the Lord’ foreseen by the prophets (e.g. Isa 13:1-16, 24:21-23, Joel 2:31, Zeph 3:8, Mal 4:1, II Pet 3:12), the end-of-the-age equivalent of the ‘day of vengeance’ – lasting some years – which Yahweh visited upon Egypt, Philistia, Tyre, Moab, Ammon, Edom, Syria, Arabia, Elam and eventually Babylon itself, after the kingdom of Judah was judged (Jer 46-51, Ezek 25-32, Zeph 2).
+In the sixth plague of the Exodus, the boils that broke out on the skin were caused by a fine air-borne dust – volcanic ash, to judge from the mimetic heavenward tossing of soot from a furnace (Ex 9:9, 19:18).
+The pouring of the bowl onto the earth from above the earth likewise indicates a physical cause: possibly an increase in X-ray and ultraviolet radiation arising from the weakening, if not collapse, of the planet’s magnetic shield, exacerbated perhaps by volcanic dust and by destruction of the ozone layer.
+The sores are a mark corresponding to the beast’s mark.
+Given that the bowl is poured out globally, the implication is that people everywhere will have received the mark, not just in the Middle East.

+The great day is the ‘Day of Yahweh’ foreseen by the prophets (e.g. Isa 13:1-16, 24:21-23, Joel 2:31, Zeph 3:8, Mal 4:1, II Pet 3:12), equivalent to the ‘day of vengeance’ – lasting years – which in the 6th century BC was visited upon Egypt, Philistia, Tyre, Moab, Ammon, Edom, Syria, Arabia, Elam and eventually Babylon itself, after the kingdom of Judah was judged (Jer 46-51, Ezek 25-32, Zeph 2).
 Those countries were the ‘whole world’ at that time (Jer 25:26), hostile to Israel then and hostile now.
 Presumably their descendants are the ‘whole world’ whose leaders are persuaded by supernatural signs to gather at Armageddon, the hill (Heb. har) that marks the site of ancient Megiddo.
-Although they gather there, it is not necessarily where the final battle takes place.
-Other texts indicate that the battle will be at Jerusalem.
+Although they congregate there, it is not necessarily where the final battle will take place, and other texts indicate that the battle will be at Jerusalem.
 Jerusalem of course poses no threat after three years of foreign occupation.
 Rather, the kings await the imminent arrival of the Messiah himself.
 Mocking, they expect to defeat him by force, just as when Sennacherib king of Assyria came up against Jerusalem in the reign of Hezekiah and mocked.

-The interjection “Behold, I am coming like a thief!” recapitulates warnings given to the churches at Sardis and Laodicea, apposite here because it is the Day of the Lord that comes like a thief (I Thes 5:2, II Pet 3:10).
-Briefly its light will be sevenfold (Isa 30:26).
-The interruption in the text is as unexpected as the event itself.
-The day has a double meaning, for it is also the moment when the Lord comes for his own, to harvest the wheat rather than burn the chaff.
+“Behold, I am coming like a thief!” repeats the warning given to the church at Sardis.
+The interruption is as unexpected as the event itself.
+While it is true that the Day will come like a thief (I Thes 5:2, II Pet 3:10), the Lord likens himself to a thief, plundering the house of the strong man.
+The Day can also refer to the moment when he takes his own.
 It is either the day of rapture or the subsequent day of wrath.
 “Know this, that if the master of the house had known the time of night when the thief was coming, he would have been vigilant and not let his house be broken into” (Matt 24:42f).
-Jesus exhorts us to make sure we do not get left behind.
+Jesus exhorts us to be ready, lest we be stripped bare.